 The Erie Canal is America's most famous, and most important, man-made waterway.
 The canal helped open the American frontier by providing a route west for settlers.
-The City of Rochester, and many other cities, towns, and villages, grew along its route from the Hudson Valley to Lake Erie.
+Rochester, and many other cities, towns, and villages, grew along its route from the Hudson Valley to Lake Erie.

 The Erie Canal transformed New York into the Empire State, and transformed America into an economic superpower.
 It provided a direct water route from New York City to the Midwest.
 The Canal made New York City prosperous, and triggered commercial and agricultural development of the territories along the Great Lakes.